zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getparamformethodindex-method.md

 ## <a name="parameters"></a>Parameter
  `md`
- [in] Ein Token, das die Methode zum Zurückgeben der ParameterToken für darstellt.
+ [in] A token that represents the method to return the parameter token for.

  `ulParamSeq`
- [in] Die Ordnungsposition in der Parameterliste, in dem der angeforderte Parameter auftritt.
-Parameter sind nummeriert, beginnend bei eins, mit der Methodenrückgabewert an Position 0 (null).
+ [in] The ordinal position in the parameter list where the requested parameter occurs.
+Parameters are numbered starting from one, with the method's return value in position zero.

  `ppd`
- [out] Ein Zeiger auf ein ParamDef-Token, das den angeforderten Parameter darstellt.
+ [out] A pointer to a ParamDef token that represents the requested parameter.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]